nataliakiselev/scientist-table-product-challenge/README.md

    - Allow users to edit table data manually via inline editing, using Blueprint's `EditableCell2` component for a more dynamic experience.

 7. **Responsive Layout Enhancements (if needed based on user feedback)**
-   - Improve layout responsiveness for better use on smaller screens and tablets, depending on whether mobile use cases arise from real-world user testing.
+   - Improve layout responsiveness for better use on smaller screens and tablets, if needed.

 ---